lasso-js/lasso/README.md

     "minifyInlineCSSOnly": false, // Only minify inline CSS resources

-    // If "resolveCssUrls" is set to try then URLs found in CSS files will be
+    // If "resolveCssUrls" is set to true then URLs found in CSS files will be
     // resolved and the original URLs will be replaced with the resolved URLs.
     // (defaults to true)
     "resolveCssUrls": true,